Sustainsys/Saml2/README.md

 ##Debugging
 For versions v0.20.0 and later the nuget packages include symbols and source link definition pointing to this github repository.
-To enable stepping from your code into the AuthServices code in Visual Studio, ensure that the "Enable source server support" options is checked in Tools...Options...Debugging
+To enable stepping from your code into the AuthServices code in Visual Studio, ensure that the "Enable source server support" options is checked and the "Just my code" option is unchecked in Tools...Options...Debugging.
+See also the Troubleshooting section here: https://github.com/GitTools/GitLink#troubleshooting